Igglybuff/awesome-piracy/readme.md

 ### VPNs
 - [Private Internet Access](https://www.privateinternetaccess.com/) Hugely popular subscription-based VPN provider with a proven track record for not keeping logs
+- [ProtonVPN](https://protonvpn.com/) High-speed Swiss VPN that safeguards your privacy.
+- [NordVPN](https://nordvpn.com/) With NordVPN, encrypt your online activity to protect your private data from hackers or snoopy advertisers.
 - [That One Privacy Site](https://thatoneprivacysite.net/vpn-section/) VPN section of That One Privacy Site with VPN comparisons
 - [Choosing the best VPN (for you)](https://www.reddit.com/r/VPN/comments/4iho8e/that_one_privacy_guys_guide_to_choosing_the_best/?st=iu9u47u7&sh=459a76f2) That One Privacy Guy's - Guide to Choosing the Best VPN (for you)
 - [/r/VPN wiki](https://www.reddit.com/r/VPN/wiki/index)
 - [Choosing the VPN that's right for you](https://ssd.eff.org/en/module/choosing-vpn-thats-right-you) Helpful guide from the EFF
 - [Which VPN services keep you anonymous in 2018?](https://torrentfreak.com/vpn-services-keep-anonymous-2018/) TorrentFreak article by Ernesto
+- [privacytools.io](https://www.privacytools.io/) "Encryption against global mass surveillance".
+Plenty of information to help protect your privacy online.

 ### Browser Extensions
 - [Privacy Badger](https://www.eff.org/privacybadger) Privacy Badger blocks spying ads and invisible trackers.